Interview with my friend

 I remember a big brown Thoroughbred that belonged to a timid middle-aged rider.
 They were a bad match for each other and their relationship was troubled, to say the least.
 Both of them were anxious and struggling to communicate.
 I was drawn into this tumultuous relationship in an effort to help both of them.
 At the age of 14, I was a very competent rider, but no one had ever taught me how to train a horse.
 I knew how to jump big fences and I could ride just about anything with four legs, but I had not been taught much about horse behavior and training.
 As I worked with the brown horse, I somehow I managed to connect with him and find the source of the horse's anxiety and help them both find confidence in each other.
 Using my intuition, I was able to provide the horse with an understanding of what was expected of him and give the owner a sense of how to relate to the horse.

+Gradually, I came to realize that my understanding of horses -- my "horse sense" --- had come from the horses themselves and my days spent loitering with the herd under the big oak tree.
+By immersing myself in their lives, I had learned their rules, and learned the communicative gestures and the various behaviors of the individuals.
+Armed with this invaluable but sub-conscious understanding, I began my career with horses and started on the infinite path toward greater insight.
 Having spent the last 25 years as a female horse trainer in a traditionally male industry, I have spent many hours thinking about how it is that women and men are different in their approach to horses.
 Having spent most of my life as a trainer of horses and a teacher of people, I know that there are clear differences between the genders.
 For the most part, women possess qualities that enhance their relationship with horses, but some of these traits can get in our way.
 So what is it about women and horses that can account for the unique bond between the two?

 In general, women are much more intuitive than men and are more in tune to emotions.
 Since horses are largely non-verbal communicators and highly emotional animals, I think women have a leg-up on men when it comes to being able to understand the horse and connect with and understand its emotions.
 Not only can women sense the emotionality in others, but also we tend to take on those emotions more easily, thus making us more empathetic.